 Here are our favorite spots that harken back to the original Roaring 20s (the 1920s) in New York today, where you'll be toasting with gin, living the suite life and partying it up until the wee hours of the morning in style.

 Take a Nick Carraway walk through Manhattan

 There’s no other city like New York when it comes to people-watching, and Nick Carraway was the novel’s primary voyeur, ambling through the city streets.
 Take a nighttime stroll, starting where the narrator lunched at the Yale Club on Vanderbilt Avenue at 44th Street.
-Stop in for a decadent cocktail at the Campbell Apartment, the restored 1920s club inside Grand Central Terminal, which glows like the gilded age (dress for high society, no t-shirts allowed).
+Stop in for a decadent cocktail at The Campbell Bar (formerly the Campbell Apartment Bar), the restored 1920s club inside Grand Central Terminal, which glows like the gilded age.
+Be sure to dress the part as this upscale bar doesn't allow t-shirts.
 Then follow his route south down Madison Avenue and west to Penn Station.
-The city lights might twinkle more brightly than they used to, but you can still spy some Twenties charm, especially after a few rounds of prohibition punch at the bar.
+The city lights might twinkle more brightly than they used to, but you can still spy some Twenties charm, especially after a few rounds of gin rickeys at the bar.

 The suite life, The Plaza Hotel

 F. Scott Fitzgerald and his wife, Zelda, often visited the Plaza in the 1920s, and the opulent New York hotel, with its unchanging historic façade on Fifth Avenue, was the setting for a feisty penultimate scene in the novel.
-If you can’t afford to stay in the newly designed, lavish Fitzgerald Suite, stop in for the Gatsby hour midweek at the Rose Club, where you can sip on classic cocktails and flap away to live jazz bands.
-Or take some Fitzgerald Tea for the Ages at The Palm Court, under the dazzling 1,800 square foot stained-glass ceiling.
+If you can’t afford to stay in the newly designed, lavish Fitzgerald Suite, stop in for Afternoon Tea at The Palm Court, under the dazzling 1800 square foot stained-glass ceiling.